No. 92 Wing RAAF

 No. 92 Wing is the intelligence, surveillance and reconnaissance wing of the Royal Australian Air Force, to include conducting maritime patrol, anti surface and submarine warfare, and electronic warfare.
 Headquartered at RAAF Base Edinburgh, 92WG is part of the Surveillance and Response Group.
 92 Wing currently comprises five squadrons – No. 9 Squadron (operating the MQ-4C Triton), No. 10 Squadron (operating the MC-55A Peregrine), No. 11 Squadron (operating the P-8A Poseidon), No. 12 Squadron (operating the P-8A), and No. 292 Squadron (the P-8A operational training squadron).
 The wing also has a detachment headquarters at RMAF Base Butterworth in Malaysia.
-92WG operates 12 P-8A Poseidon maritime patrol aircraft, and is acquiring the MQ-4C Triton unmanned aerial system (UAS), and the MC-55A airborne intelligence, surveillance, reconnaissance and electronic warfare aircraft.
+92WG operates 14 P-8A Poseidon maritime patrol aircraft, 4 MQ-4C Triton unmanned aerial system (UAS), and 4 MC-55A airborne intelligence, surveillance, reconnaissance and electronic warfare aircraft.
 The P-8A is multi-role platform, capable of F2T2EA.
 Its roles include anti-submarine and anti-surface surveillance and warfare, for which the aircraft are equipped with MK54 torpedoes and Harpoon anti shipping missiles.
 It is also responsible for long range intelligence, surveillance, reconnaissance and maritime attack missions, Naval support and search and survivor supply missions.
 The Australian Maritime search area of responsibility constitutes approximately 11% of the Earth's surface, the largest area of responsibility for any single country.

+On 1 July 1977, No. 92 Wing was formed based at RAAF Base Edinburgh and consisted of No. 10 Squadron, No. 11 Squadron, a maintenance squadron, and a maritime analysis and training squadron.